RocketResearch-Inc/compair_core/docs/user-guide.md

 When `COMPAIR_OCR_ENDPOINT` is defined (for example, pointing at the bundled Tesseract service on port `9001`), the server automatically reports OCR capability and allows `/upload/ocr-file`.
 If the endpoint is missing or unreachable, OCR stays disabled and the API returns `501 Not Implemented`.

-Install optional extras as needed: `pip install "compair-core[ocr]"` adds Pillow and pytesseract for in-process OCR support.
+Install optional extras as needed: `pip install "compair-core[ocr]"` adds Pillow, pytesseract, and pypdf for in-process OCR support.
+When running outside the container, install the Tesseract CLI separately (e.g., `brew install tesseract` on macOS or `apt-get install tesseract-ocr` on Debian/Ubuntu) so pytesseract can find the binary.

 ### Local embeddings and generation